FranciiscoCampos170/Laravel-6-Google-ReCAPTCHA-Form-Validation-Example/README.md

 # Laravel-6-Google-ReCAPTCHA-Form-Validation-Example
-In this project, i will create simple registration form and implement google captcha code.
+In this project, i will create simple registration form and implement google captcha code in Laravel  for my 100daysofcode